 Sample Collection

-During September 2017 to December 2017 a total of 40 swabs of the ATMs parts like the metallic key pads, door handles, screen, card insert area, money outlet area was collected.
+During September 2017 to December 2017 a total of 40 swabs of the ATMs, parts like the metallic key pads, door handles, screen, card insert area, money outlet area were collected.
 All the swab samples were collected from different ATMs located in various parts of Coimbatore, which was very near to the public places.
-The ATMs choosen were, HDFC (Peela medu), KVB (Meena estate), Indian bank (Esso bunk), bank of India (pulikulam), icici bank (Lakshmi mill), Punjabi national bank (hopes),Indian overseas bank (citra),IDBI (Gandhipuram)
+The ATMs chosen were, HDFC (Peela media), KVB (Meena estate), Indian bank (Esso bunk), a bank of India (pulikulam), icici bank (Lakshmi mill), Punjabi national bank (hopes),Indian overseas bank (Citra),IDBI (Gandhipuram)

 Collection of Samples

 Sterile swab which was aseptically prepared was dipped in peptone broth and was taken to the sample collecting areas and using aseptic technique.
-The separate swab stick moistened with peptone broth was moved over the surface of the metallic keypads, door handles, screen, card insert area, money outlet and then inserted in to the labelled peptone broth and agitated for few minutes and transported to the lab and was processed within one hour.
+The separate swab stick moistened with peptone broth was moving over the surface of the metallic keypads, door handles, screen, card insert area, money outlet and then inserted in to the labelled peptone broth and agitated for a few minutes and transported to the lab and was processed within one hour.

 ISOLATION, IDENTIFICATION AND CONFIRM OF THE PATHOGENS ASSOCIATED WITH ATMs